Abstract

 4.2.
 AE signal with high signal-noise ratio

 To test the de-noising effect of the IMM, a small section of the recorded AE signals displayed in Fig. 7(b) is chosen, which is shown in Fig. 8(a).
-The x-coordinate and y-coordinate stand for the time and voltage respectively, and the corresponding units are ms and V. From the waveform of the raw AE signal presented in Fig. 8(a) it can be seen clearly that the amplitude of the AE signal is relatively large.
+The -coordinate and -coordinate stand for the time and voltage respectively, and the corresponding units are ms and V. From the waveform of the raw AE signal presented in Fig. 8(a) it can be seen clearly that the amplitude of the AE signal is relatively large.
 The electromagnetic impulsive noise occurs in a certain frequency region and its amplitude is about 20 mV, which seriously interferes with the parameter analysis of the AE characteristics.
 With the proposed IMM filter the multiple iterative filtering is conducted with two iterations.
 The time-domain waveforms of the AE signals after the first and the second iteration are shown in Fig. 8(b) and in Fig. 8(c) respectively.
 Actually it can be seen from the waveforms in Fig. 8(a) and Fig. 8(b) that the noise level is decreased a lot, although there is still some noise residue contained in the AE signal after the first iteration.
 However, when the second iteration is completed, the pulse noise is substantially eliminated, as shown in Fig. 8(c).

 In addition, the useful characteristics of AE signal are mainly retained, such as the arrival time information noted in Fig. 8.
 The arrival time of the maximum points in the raw AE signal is 0.377 ms, while that of the AE signal after the first iteration and the second iteration are all 0.3773 ms. Therefore there is nearly no influence on the arrival time information of AE signal caused by the IMM filter.